Introduction

 Example of cash flow monitoring:

-1. Accurately generate reports: Treasury analysts can thoroughly gain an understanding of cash flows to build credible, error-free reports for leadership.
+1. Accurately generate reports: Treasury analysts can gain a thorough understanding of cash flows to build credible, error-free reports for leadership.

-2. Identifying improvement areas: Treasury managers can pinpoint efficiency and productivity gaps to focus on areas to achieve their goals.
+2. Identifying improvement areas: Treasury managers can pinpoint efficiency and productivity gaps, focusing on areas that need improvements to achieve their goals.

-3. Improving decisions: CFOs can make informed choices regarding cash allocation, determining when to expand or cut down costs based on cash flow trends and patterns identified.
+3. Informed decision-making: CFOs can make informed decisions regarding cash allocation, determining when to expand or cut expenses based on cash flow trends and patterns identified.

-Cash flow planning involves reviewing past budgets to make adjustments for current budgeting, forecasting cash flow for a given time, and assigning amounts to spend on a company’s various costs.
+Cash flow planning involves reviewing past budgets to make adjustments for current budgeting, forecasting cash flow for a given time, and allocating funds for various company costs.

-1. Prepare a cash forecast by gathering your latest actuals from banks, ERPs, and other financial systems.
+• Prepare a cash forecast by gathering the latest actuals from banks, ERPs, and other financial systems.

-2. Select a cash flow model to use for forecasting different categories (such as the AI model for receivables and payables and the heuristic model for payroll and taxes) and determine the time period for your forecast.
+• Select a cash flow model to forecast for different categories (for example using the AI model for receivables and payables and the heuristic model for payroll and taxes) and determine the time period for your forecast.

-3. Incorporate trends, seasonality, and scenarios into your forecasts based on historical and actual data.
+• Incorporate trends, seasonality, and scenarios into your forecasts.
+Ensure you base your forecasts on historical and actual data.

-5. Add inputs from forecasts for budgeting like planned revenue, fixed costs (salaries, rent, utilities, etc.), and variable costs (supplies, travel expenses, maintenance, etc.)
+• Add inputs from forecasts for budgeting like planned revenue, fixed costs (salaries, rent, utilities, etc.), and variable costs (supplies, travel expenses, maintenance, etc.).

 Example of cash flow planning: